-Regulation/Purpose Site Status (Achievements) 2018 ENDANGERED SPECIES ACT.
+Regulation/Purpose Site Status (Achievements) 2019 Endangered Species Act.
 Addresses protection of species listed as endangered at site.
-No 2018 Projects or activities impacted listed Endangered Species at site.
+No 2019 Projects or activities impacted listed Endangered Species at site.
 None of 14 potential endangered species at site have been found at site.
-National Historic Preservation Act. - There are 101 potential historic properties at PGDP based on role in developing commercial nuclear power development.
+National Historic Preservation Act There are 101 potential historic properties at PGDP based on role in developing commercial nuclear power development.
 PGDP has conducted architectural & historic properties survey and follow Cultural Resources Management Plan for Site.
 Migratory Bird Treaty Act.
 The Migratory Bird Treaty Act of 1918 is applicable to the PGDP.
 DOE has MOU with federal Fish and Wildlife service and abides by Executive Order to minimize impacts to migratory birds.
 DOE documents that guide site work identify the need to minimize impacts to avoid disturbing nesting sites of migratory birds.
 Asbestos Program.
 Asbestos was widely used in construction and maintenance of PGDP facilities.
 Compliance programs for asbestos management include identification of asbestos materials, monitoring, abatement, and disposal.
 Floodplain Wetlands Environmental Review Requirements.
 PGDP must follow procedures under two Executive Orders and Title 10 CFR Part 1022 to evaluate impacts to wetlands.
-DOE activities during 2018 did not impact or pose impacts to wetlands.
+Clearing for the new transmission right-of-way resulted in re-classification of 0.345 acres of palustrine forested (PFO) wetland to palustrine emergent (PEM) wetland, with short- term impacts to PEM wetlands and very minor long-term impacts on PFO wetlands.
 Underground Storage Tanks.
 Regulated under RCRA and Kentucky Underground Storage Tank Regulations by KDEP.
-There were no in-service underground storage tanks at PGDP in 2018.
+There were no in-service underground storage tanks at PGDP in 2019.